-If you are recording on your smartphone, using the camera app (without it being used as a webcam); then you are not reliant on the network connection.
+If you are recording on your smartphone, using the camera app (without it being used as a webcam) so you are not reliant on the network connection.
 To clarify, you will only need a connection later when you are uploading to your computer.

 This is important for either video or audio resources.
 The eLearning team already has a page related to this topic: Video Basics.

-For video resources, recording somewhere with minimal distractions in the background is recommended.
-This ensures more focus on the content you are making.
+For video resources, record somewhere with minimal background distractions to ensure more focus on the content you are making.

-It is best to record your audio in a quiet space when outdoor noise is minimal.
-This could be during the morning or the night; depending on where you are.
+Record your audio in a quiet space when outdoor noise is minimal.
+This could be during the morning or the night, depending on where you are.

-It is recommended that you try to record in a smaller space with sound-absorbing materials.
+Try to record in a smaller space with sound-absorbing materials.
 These materials include: curtains, pillows, quilts and mattresses.
-While these spaces with these materials are likely bedrooms, you could move some of these materials to a different space to create another area for recording.
+While spaces with these materials are likely bedrooms, you could move some of these materials to a different space to create another area for recording.

 If you are working with a computer/laptop with no inbuilt webcam, using your smartphone could be a solution for you.
-It is also useful if you feel the resolution from your webcam isn’t as good as you would like it to be.
+It is also useful if you think the resolution from your webcam isn’t as good as you would like it to be.
 See below a video explaining how to enable a phone as a webcam by installing the Iriun app.
 The video demonstrates the full installation process.

 Sharing your device screen